Bordered Heegaard Floer homology: Invariance and pairing: More on expected dimensions

 Before stating the index formula, we recall and extend some definitions from Section~\ref{sec:pregrading}.
-For $\alpha_1, \alpha_2 \in H_1(Z',\CircPts)$, recall that $L(\alpha_1,\alpha_2) = m(\alpha_2,\delta\alpha_1)$ is the ``linking'' of $\alpha_1$ and~$\alpha_2$.
+For $\alpha_1, \alpha_2 \in H_1(Z',\CircPts)$, recall that $L(\alpha_1,\alpha_2) = m(\alpha_2,\bdy\alpha_1)$ is the ``linking'' of $\alpha_1$ and~$\alpha_2$.
 Concretely, if the $\alpha_i$ are represented by single Reeb chords~$\rho_i$, we have

-(Recall the definition of $\lessdot$ from Section~\ref{sec:matched-circles}.)
-Also recall that for $a\in\Alg(n,k)$ with starting idempotent~$S$, $\iota(a) = \inv(a) - m([a],S)$ is the Maslov component of the grading of~$a$.
-We can again express this more concretely for algebra elements expressed as Reeb chords. \begin{lemma} For $\rhos$ a set of Reeb chords so that $a(\rhos) \ne 0$,
+(The notation $\lessdot$ is defined in Section~\ref{sec:matched-circles}.)
+Recall that for $a\in\Alg(n,k)$ with starting idempotent~$S$, the quantity $\iota(a) = \inv(a) - m([a],S)$ is the Maslov component of the grading of~$a$.
+We can again express this more concretely for in terms of Reeb chords. \begin{lemma} For $\rhos$ a set of Reeb chords so that $a(\rhos) \ne 0$,

 \end{lemma} \begin{proof} Recall from the proof of Proposition~\ref{prop:grading-descends} that $\iota(a)$ is unchanged under adding horizontal strands; thus we may pretend that the only strands in $a(\rhos)$ are those coming from the Reeb chords in~$\rhos$.
 Both terms in $\iota(a(\rhos))$, namely $\inv(a(\rhos))$ and $m([\rhos], \rhos^-)$, can be written as sums over pairs of Reeb chords or single chords.
 A single chord contributes $-1/2$ to $m([\rhos],\rhos^-)$, while a straightforward case analysis shows that the contribution to the sum from a pair of chords is $-1$ if they are interleaved, $-1/2$ if the endpoints abut, and $0$ otherwise, as in the statement. \end{proof}